bitemyapp/teef/posts/2014-04-29-meditations-on-learning-haskell.md

 If you didn't catch the bit about Haskell have a very nice power-to-weight ratio, there's another point I'd like to make.
 I hear people using Clojure beg-off learning Haskell because they'd rather use a "real" type system such as Agda or Idris.

-This is created an excuse to not learn something new.
+This is creating an excuse to not learn something new.
 You are delusional if you think learning (or for that matter *USING*) Agda or Idris is easier than Haskell.
 They're both nice languages for which you could find uses in production, but Haskell is ready here and now with a power-to-weight ratio that most dynlang users would appreciate.

 This is why I use Haskell.
 It's easier and enables me to do a better job.
 That's it.
 There's a ramp-up required in order to get started, but that can be ameliorated if you empty your mind and stop being in a rush.